Paul Frecker

 Volume 4, page 183, sitting number 4802.

-Born in Scotland in or about 1817, William Rennie was the son of James Rennie.
+Born in Scotland on 25 December 1816, William Rennie was the third son of James Rennie of Kinblethmont, Forfarshire, and Mary Carnegy née Bruce.
 He became a partner in the firm of Cavan, Lubbock and Co., who carried on business as sugar growers in Barbados, British Guiana, Trinidad, St Vincent, Granada, St Lucia, St Kitts and Jamaica.
 In 1862 he was a member of the select committee appointed to inquire into the operation and scale of sugar duties.
 Unsurprisingly, the committee recommended no further increases.

-On 3 October 1860 at St John’s Paddington William married Wyndham Georgiana Lucas Rennie, daughter of Captain George Lucas Rennie, RN.
+On 3 October 1860 at St John’s in Paddington William married secondly Wyndham Georgiana Lucas Rennie, daughter of Captain George Lucas Rennie, RN.
 According to their marriage certificate, the groom was a widower.

 The couple appear on the 1861 census living at 54 Upper Brook Street with five servants, including a butler and a footman.
 William described himself as a ‘West India Merchant.’
 When his daughter Katherine was baptised at the end of the following year, William gave ‘Banker’ as his profession.